wso2/docs-choreo-dev/en/docs/develop/components/service.md

 When building a service component with a Dockerfile build preset, you can configure the endpoint details using an endpoints.yaml configuration file.
 This file needs to be placed in the .choreo directory at the root of the build context path, and committed to the source repository.

+> **Note:** When building a service component with Ballerina build preset, the endpoint details are automatically detected by Choreo and there is no need to provide an endpoints.yaml configuration file.

 The endpoints.yaml file has a specific structure, and contains the following details:

 - name: A unique name for the endpoint, which will be used when generating the managed API.